Farm Mechanisation and its Impact on Women’s Labour:

 Acknowledgement: This paper was first presented at the Conference on Women’s Work in Rural Economies, organised by the Foundation for Agrarian Studies in Vayalar, Kerala, from November 30 to December 2, 2018.
 Work for this paper was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI (grant number 17K04125).

 1 If the bride could not deliver a child, she was sometimes divorced by her husband, who got a new bride or adopted a son from one of his relatives.
 That was common knowledge and the norm until recently and there was an old Japanese saying: ‘‘begone, a woman who does not deliver a successor.’’
 One of the most important issues before a Japanese farming household was to have a successor in order to inherit the assets such as lands and house.
 In other words, a major purpose of marriage was to acquire a male successor.
-The old saying mentioned above is found in Onna Daigaku, a Japanese book of the 18th century written to illustrate the norms that women of the time were expected to follow.
-Sexual discrimination the traditional literature was thoroughly criticised in the 19th century by Yukichi Fukuzawa, the famous Japanese educationist and the founder of Keio University.
+The old saying mentioned above is found in Onna Daigaku, a Japanese book of the eighteenth century written to illustrate the norms that women of the time were expected to follow.
+Sexual discrimination the traditional literature was thoroughly criticised in the nineteenth century by Yukichi Fukuzawa, the famous Japanese educationist and the founder of Keio University.
 Fukuzawa’s criticism in itself demonstrates the deep influence of Onna Daigaku and the pervasiveness of sexual discrimination among common people in Japan (see Fukuzawa 1899).

 2 A typical Japanese farming household is composed of members of three generations and controlled by an eldest male member.
 Women had to obey men who controlled the farm management.